Iteo/audoma/docs/usage.rst

 many
 """""
-| This param decides if the returned instance should be treated as `many` by serializer
+| This param decides if the returned instance should be treated as `many` by a serializer
-| Currently it can only be set to whole action, it is impossible to return instance and
+| Currently it can only be set to the concrete action, it is impossible to return a instance and
 | multiple instances from one action method using `audoma_action`.

 Examples
 ========

-Define example for field
+Define an example for the field
 --------------------------

-| Above we described :ref:`@extend_schema_field` decorator which allows defining example for field.
+| Above we described :ref:`@extend_schema_field` decorator which allows defining example for the field.
-| For all fields defined in audoma, there are being examples generated automatically,
+| For all fields defined in audoma, there are examples generated automatically,
 | but you may also pass your example as a field parameter.

 | Example: